waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Multi-Map Pathfinding Tool:** A tool that can plan a route across multiple maps, identifying the required sequence of warps, ladders, and map connections to travel from a start point on one map to a destination on another.
 - **Spinner Maze Solver Tool:** A tool that can parse the map data to understand spinner tile paths and automatically calculate the correct sequence of movements to navigate spinner mazes.
+- **Map Partition Analyzer Agent:** An agent that can analyze the map XML to identify disconnected partitions and suggest a more systematic exploration strategy, preventing wasted time in dead-end loops.